 More and more diesel engines will become available for the General Aviation market.
 As AVgas is becoming a thing of the past we need those new engines and having one global type of fuel makes life easier.

-This engine is being used by Diamond Aircraft in their DA-42 and DA-52 type aircraft with a TBO of 1800 hours.
+This engine is being used by Diamond Aircraft in their DA-40, DA-42 and as AE-330 in the DA-62 type aircraft with a TBO of 1800 or more hours.

 There isn't much more detailed information available, what we have is in the pdf below: